Trumpeter swan: Range and habitat

-Beginning in 1968, repeated in 1975, and then conducted at 5-year intervals, a cooperative continental survey of trumpeter swans was last conducted in 2015.
+Cooperative continental surveys of trumpeter swans have been performed regularly, beginning in 1968, repeated in 1975, and then conducted at 5-year intervals.
+The most recent survey of trumpeter swans occurred in 2015.
 The survey assesses trumpeter swan abundance and productivity throughout the entire breeding ranges of the three recognized North American populations: the Pacific Coast (PCP), Rocky Mountain (RMP), and Interior (IP) populations (see Figure).
-From 1968 to 2010 the population has increased from 3,722 to approximately 46,225 birds, in large part due to re-introductions to its historic range.
+From 1968 to 2010 the population has increased from 3,722 to approximately 46,225 birds, in large part due to re-introductions to the species' historic range.

-Their breeding habitat is large shallow ponds, undisturbed lakes, pristine wetlands and wide slow rivers, and marshes in northwestern and central North America, with the largest numbers of breeding pairs found in Alaska.
-They prefer nesting sites with enough space for them to have enough surface water for them to take off, as well as accessible food, shallow, unpolluted water, and little or no human disturbance.
-Natural populations of these swans migrate to and from the Pacific coast and portions of the United States, flying in V-shaped flocks.
+The breeding habitat of trumpeter swans includes large and shallow ponds, undisturbed lakes, pristine wetlands, wide and slow rivers, and marshes in northwestern and central North America.
+The largest numbers of breeding pairs are found in Alaska.
+Trumpeter swans prefer nesting sites with enough surface water for them to have space to take off, as well as accessible and reliable food sources, shallow, unpolluted water, and little to no human disturbance.
+Natural populations migrate in V-shaped flocks to and from the Pacific coast and portions of the United States.
 Released populations are mostly non-migratory.

-In the winter, they migrate to the southern tier of Canada, the eastern part of the northwest states in the United States, especially to the Red Rock Lakes area of Montana, the north Puget Sound region of northwest Washington state; they have even been observed as far south as Pagosa Springs, Colorado.
-Historically, they ranged as far south as Texas and southern California.
-In addition, there is a specimen in the Museum of Comparative Zoology in Cambridge, Massachusetts, that was shot by F. B. Armstrong in 1909 at Matamoros, Tamaulipas, Mexico.
-Since 1992, trumpeter swans have been found in Arkansas each November – February on Magness Lake outside of Heber Springs.
-C. buccinator is therefore considered extirpated from Mexico.
+In the winter, trumpeter swans migrate to the southern tier of Canada, the eastern part of the northwest United States (especially to the Red Rock Lakes area of Montana), and the northern area of the Puget Sound region of Washington state; migratory populations have even been observed as far south as Pagosa Springs, Colorado.
+Historically, the range of trumpeter swans extended as far south as Texas and southern California.
+Since 1992, trumpeter swans have also been found in Arkansas each November–February on Magness Lake, outside of Heber Springs.
+In addition, the collection of the Museum of Comparative Zoology in Cambridge, Massachusetts, includes a specimen that was shot by F. B. Armstrong in 1909 at Matamoros, Tamaulipas, Mexico.
+C. buccinator is currently considered extirpated from Mexico.
 In early 2017, a juvenile trumpeter swan took up residence in the French Broad River in Asheville, North Carolina, marking the first such sighting in that part of the state.

-Non-migratory trumpeter swans have also been artificially introduced to some areas of Oregon, where they never originally occurred.
-Because of their natural beauty, they are suitable water fowl to attract bird watchers and other wildlife enthusiasts.
+Non-migratory trumpeter swans have also been artificially introduced to some areas of Oregon.
+Largely due to their natural beauty, they are suitable waterfowl to attract bird watchers and other wildlife enthusiasts.
 Introductions of non-indigenous species in the Western states, for example through the Oregon Trumpeter Swan Program (OTSP), have also been met with criticism, but the introduction program argues that the perceived attractiveness of natural sites has priority over the original range of any given species.

 Occasional sightings of trumpeter swans have occurred in the United Kingdom; while some of these are believed to be vagrants, most are presumed escapes into the wild.
 A single instance of the species breeding in the United Kingdom is reported from 1997, where two swans out of a group that escaped from a wildfowl collection at Apethorpe Palace, Northamptonshire raised a single cygnet on the River Nene.